 The Internet of Things!

 I once interned in a testing lab where I ran the same test on a broken machine every day for 4 months.
 My supervisor hoped I could find some kind of correlation in the data I collected, but there was none.
 That machine is still being tested by some poor intern, spitting out bad data.
 With a traditional design mindset, you’ll end up doing the monotonous work of designing 10 similar boards, for 10 similar products.
 I may wear monotone colors, but that doesn’t mean I enjoy monotony.
 Extensible design means producing one board that works for all 10 products.
 You can benefit from this design philosophy by streamlining your PCB’s design, tailoring, testing, and sales.

-Design - What do a WiFi toothbrush and a WiFi chair have in ?
+Design - What do a WiFi toothbrush and a WiFi chair have in common?
 Yes, they are both useless, but that’s not what I was going for.
 They both use similar components, maybe WiFi, RFID, etc. Most IoT things will include fairly predictable features that use predictable components.
-So, instead of designing a PCB for a toothbrush, and then a PCB for a chair, make one that does both.
-Then you’ll have supplied two bad ideas with a single board.
+So, instead of designing a PCB module for a toothbrush, and then a PCB module for a chair, make one that does both.
+Then you’ll have supplied two bad embodiments with a single board.